Armenians in India: History

 Centuries later, an additional incentive for Armenian settlements in India was an Armenian agreement with the British East India Company.
-The agreement was signed in London on 22 June 1688, and a Julfan merchant, resident in London at the time, signed the treaty on behalf of the “Armenian Nation.”
-Competing with the Portuguese and the French, the British wanted to boost the Armenian presence in India, and the agreement accorded special trading privileges to the Armenians, as well as equal rights with British subjects regarding the freedom of residence, travel, religion, and unrestricted access to civil offices.
+A Julfan merchant named Khoja Panos Calendar (Ghandalarian), resident in London at the time, signed the treaty on behalf of the “Armenian Nation” on June 22, 1688.
+Competing with the Portuguese and the French, the British sought to enhance the Armenian presence in India.
+The agreement granted special trading privileges to the Armenians, as well as equal rights with British subjects regarding freedom of residence, travel, religion, and unrestricted access to civil offices.

-Due to Armenians not having a country of their own, the colonial powers of Europe massively favored trading with Armenians compared to their European counterpart during the age of mercantilism.
+Due to Armenians not having a country of their own, the colonial powers of Europe massively favored trading with Armenians compared to their European counterparts during the age of mercantilism.
 Most notably, they became an intermediary between the Spaniards and the English.
 Armenians were known for their honesty.
 Hence, it made them a great candidate to become international traders.
-Armenians grew to be very wealthy in India; due to their wealth, they established their own settlements in various Indian cities where they constructed their churches, newspaper publications, and even the first-ever Armenian constitution was written in Madras, India, 1773, by Shahamir Shahmirian, 14 years before the American constitution was written.

-Armenian trade network stretched from Manila all the way to Amsterdam.
-However, undoubtedly, Armenian traders were most successful in India.
+Armenians grew to be very wealthy in India; due to their wealth, they established their own settlements in various Indian cities where they constructed their churches, newspaper publications, and even the first-ever Armenian constitution was written in Madras, India, 1773, by Shahamir Shahamirian, 14 years before the American constitution was written.
+The Armenian trade network stretched from Manila all the way to Amsterdam but Armenian traders were most successful in India.